 - The tax credit applies in respect of fees paid by the taxpayer to a registered medical scheme.
-The number of persons (dependants) for whom you make contributions to a medical scheme will determine the value of the credit.
-The amount of the medical scheme contribution tax credit is: - R257 in respect of benefits to the taxpayer; - R257 in respect of benefits the taxpayer's first dependent; - R172 in respect of benefits to each additional dependent.
+The number of persons (dependents) for whom you make contributions to a medical scheme will determine the value of the credit.
+The amount of the medical scheme fees tax credit for 2016 tax year is: - R270 in respect of benefits to the taxpayer; - R270 in respect of benefits the taxpayer's first dependent; - R181 in respect of benefits to each additional dependent.